 In many ways, Mars is very similar to Earth, but it’s also different in many ways.
 Let’s take a look at Mars compared to Earth.

-Science fiction has built up Mars to be another twin planet of Earth, sure it’s colder and red, but it probably seems similar to Earth, right?
+Science fiction has built up Mars to be a twin planet of Earth.
+Sure, it’s colder and red, but it probably seems very similar to Earth, right?
 Well, Mars is actually a tiny little world.
 The diameter of Mars is 6,800 km across.
 This is 53% the diameter of Earth.
 And then consider the mass of Mars.
 It has only 10% the mass of Earth.
 Because of the small diameter and low mass, the surface gravity on Mars is only 38% the gravity on Earth.
 If your bathroom scale read 100 kg on Earth, it would only read 38 kg on Mars.

 Mars and Earth are very similar in terms of their day length.
 A day on Mars lasts 1.03 Earth days.
 So humans could actually probably adapt to the day length on Mars.
 And the axial tilt on Mars is 25.19 degrees.
 Very close to Earth’s 23.5 degree tilt.
-This means that Mars has seasons where are very similar to Earths.
+This means that Mars has seasons which are very similar to Earth’s.
 Of course, since a year on Mars lasts about twice as long as an Earth year, the seasons are twice as long.

-Don’t try to explore Mars without a spacesuit, you wouldn’t last very long.
+Don’t try to explore Mars without a spacesuit; you wouldn’t last very long.
 There are two major reasons why the climate on Mars is hostile to life as we know it.
-Temperatures on Mars can dip down to -87 degrees C, and rarely get above 0 degrees C. But the biggest pressure is the lack of an atmosphere.
+Temperatures on Mars can dip down to -87 degrees C, and rarely get above 0 degrees C. But the biggest issue is the lack of an atmosphere.
 The atmosphere of Mars is less than 1% the thickness of Earth’s atmosphere.
-Furthermore, it’s made up of 95% carbon dioxide – this is poisonous to breathe.
+Furthermore, it’s made up of 95% carbon dioxide – this is poisonous for us humans to breathe.

 In some ways, Mars compared to Earth is actually quite similar, but in most ways, Mars is a totally different world; not suitable for humans to live on its surface without our technology.